Have questions? We make it easy to get in touch:

 Explore the Music Technology Degree:

-Students study music theory, ear-training, music history, and performance or composition, as well as basic sound recording audio production, and various computer music applications, including Pro Tools.
+Students study music theory, ear-training, music history, and performance or composition, as well as basic sound recording audio production, and various computer music applications, including Ableton Live.
 The major also includes coursework in video production and web design from the film and digital technologies program.

 - Chatham’s music technology program combines the benefits of a smaller institution, such as the ability to work one-on-one with faculty in lessons and courses, with the advantages of living in a city that offers resources and opportunities at larger neighboring institutions.